jcpriyanto/sp21-cse110-lab4/part1/part1.md

 16. (code)

 17.
 The result of this is the array [ 2, 4, 6 ].
+First, the function modifyArray takes in the array [1, 2, 3] as the parameter and taking doSomething function as the second paramater. modifyArray function wiill take each element from the array from the given paramater and then it will be multiplied by 2 by calling the doSomething function through the callback parameter.

+18. (code)

+19.

+1
+4
+2
+3